Ericbatiste1/EricsBookStore/README.md

 11:39 am:
 Added new bootstrap file and saved the backup bootstrap file, changed nav classes and footer class names to add styles and replaced site.css with new site.css.

+11:46 am:
+changed a few styles for footer and the login/register buttons.